vivekjutture/ReFoucs/README.md

 ## 🎯 Motivation

 Short-form video feeds like **YouTube Shorts** and **Instagram Reels** are engineered for endless engagement.
-Refocus is built for users who want to consume **long-form content intentionally** and reduce distraction — without rooting, patching, or modifying third-party apps.
+ReFocus is built for users who want to consume **long-form content intentionally** and reduce distraction — without rooting, patching, or modifying third-party apps.

 This project explores what is **realistically possible** within official Android and Google Play Store boundaries.